Chat Interface

 • High temperature values (0.8-1.0):

-• Produces more creative and diverse outputs
+• Produces more creative and diverse outputs.

-• Suitable for creative writing, brainstorming scenarios
+• Suitable for creative writing, brainstorming, and similar scenarios.

 Top P (Nucleus Sampling):